 Start by turning off power to the garbage disposal – a process that may differ based on what type of disposal you have.
 If you have a plug-in disposal under your sink, you can simply unplug it.
-If your garbage disposal is a bit more built-in, then head over to your breakers/electrical panel and shut off power to the kitchen.
+If your garbage disposal is more built-in, then head over to your breakers/electrical panel and shut off power to that area of the kitchen.
 This is a little more annoying, but safety comes first.
 You may also want to grab rubber gloves, a few towels, and a couple scrubbing tools — we’ve found that narrow, long-handled kitchen brushes and toothbrushes work well for later steps.

 Second, use the flashlight to take a look at the impellers: It’s probably not what you expected, right?
 Many people picture spinning blades down at the bottom of their disposal.
 Actually, most disposals use a series of grinding plates to work their magic.
-Seeing this in person is useful when practicing proper disposal behavior and understanding what happens when things go wrong.
+Seeing this in person is beneficial in practicing proper disposal behavior and understanding what happens when things go wrong.
 Remember, if any serious problem is interfering with disposal maintenance, contact a plumber or other professional.
 Even a thorough cleaning can’t fix every problem.

 Ice and salt

 You can turn your garbage disposal back on for this step.
 Start by applying an ice and salt combination.
 Take around 10-15 ice cubes and pour them into the disposal.
 Measure out about half a cup of salt and pour it in after the ice.
 Many people prefer to use rock salt, but don’t worry if you only have table salt to work with.
 Now flip on your garbage disposal and let it run for a few minutes.
-This is going to be loud: Don’t worry, the ice won’t damage your disposal, but it will need some time to grind it all up.
+This is going to be loud: Don’t worry, the ice won’t damage your disposal, but it will take time to grind it all up.